rhdtownsend/gyre/doc/sphinx/source/ref-guide/osc-equations/rot-effects.rst

 ================

-The differential equations and boundary conditions laid out in the :ref:`dimless-equations` section are formulated for a non-rotating star.
+The differential equations and boundary conditions laid out in the :ref:`dimless-form` section are formulated for a non-rotating star.
 Solving the oscillation equations for a rotating star is a challenging task, and a complete treatment lies beyond the scope of GYRE.
 However, GYRE does include two important modifications arising